Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Uranium Mine is available with Radioactivity Tech, not Modern Physics.
 - Uranium Glass PM is available with Radioactivity Tech, not Modern Physics.
 - Modern Physics PM in the Observatory does not need Uranium anymore.
+- When playing with historical Uranium Deposits, the owner of Joachimsthal (Bohemia) will get immediately the Uranium State Trait and an Uranium Mine after discovering the Radioactivity tech; historically, this is the place were Uranium was originally found in the early 19th century.
 - Added Spectroscopy Tech.
 - Spectroscopic Analysis PM is now available with Spectroscopy Tech, not Electromagnetism.
 - Fraunhofer Lines triggers with the invention of Spectroscopy Tech.